murphye/tame-spring-microservices-graphql/README.md

-# StichPics GraphQL + Lilo Demo Application
+# StitchPics GraphQL + Lilo Demo Application

 This is an Instagram-like application that has 4 microservices with a GraphQL endpoint: